pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] UI: Add Page: Design UI to Add or Edit record, and call API
 - [x] UI: Add Page: Assign Events
 - Note:
-  - Roles are National Admin / Regional Admin / Proctors
+  - Roles are National Admin / Regional Admin / Judges
-  - National Admin: Can manage regional admin AND proctors of all region of ANY genders
+  - National Admin: Can manage regional admin AND judges of all region of ANY genders
-  - Regional Admin: Can manage proctors according to THEIR gender
+  - Regional Admin: Can manage judges according to THEIR gender
-  - Proctor: Can search and grade participant of their ASSIGNED EVENTS and ASSIGNED SKILLS and ASSIGNED GENDERS only
+  - Judge: Can search and grade participant of their ASSIGNED EVENTS and ASSIGNED SKILLS and ASSIGNED GENDERS only

 ### Role Permissions: